Willy DeVille

 Willy DeVille (born William Paul Borsey Jr.; August 25, 1950 – August 6, 2009) was an American singer and songwriter.
-During his thirty-five-year career, first with his band Mink DeVille (1974–1986) and later on his own, DeVille created original songs rooted in traditional American musical styles.
+During his thirty-five-year career, first with his band Mink DeVille (1974–1986) and later on his own, DeVille created songs rooted in traditional American musical styles.
 He worked with collaborators from across the spectrum of contemporary music, including Jack Nitzsche, Doc Pomus, Dr. John, Mark Knopfler, Allen Toussaint, and Eddie Bo.
 Latin rhythms, blues riffs, doo-wop, Cajun music, strains of French cabaret, and echoes of early-1960s uptown soul can be heard in DeVille's work.

 Mink DeVille was a house band at CBGB, the historic New York City nightclub where punk rock was born in the mid-1970s.
 DeVille helped redefine the Brill Building sound.
 In 1987 his song "Storybook Love" was nominated for an Academy Award.
 After his move to New Orleans in 1988, he helped spark the roots revival of classic New Orleans R&B. His soulful lyrics and explorations in Latin rhythms and sounds helped define a new musical style sometimes called "Spanish-Americana".

 DeVille died of pancreatic cancer on August 6, 2009, at the age of 58.
 Although his commercial success waxed and waned over the years, his legacy as a songwriter has influenced many other musicians, such as Mark Knopfler and Peter Wolf.

 Early life

 Willy DeVille was born in Stamford, Connecticut to William Paul Borsey (1919-2000), a carpenter, and Marion Elizabeth Meritt (1921-2004).
 He grew up in the working-class Belltown district of Stamford.
-His maternal grandmother was a Pequot, and he was also of Basque and Irish descent.
+His maternal grandmother was a Pequot, and he was also of Spanish and Irish descent.
 As he put it, "A little of this and a little of that; a real street dog."
 DeVille said about Stamford, "It was post-industrial.
 Everybody worked in factories, you know.
 Not me.
 I wouldn't have that.
 People from Stamford don't get too far.
 That's a place where you die."
 DeVille said about his youthful musical tastes, "I still remember listening to groups like the Drifters.
 It was like magic, there was drama, and it would hypnotise me."

 DeVille quit high school and began frequenting New York City's Lower East Side and West Village.
 "It seemed like I just hung out and hung out.
 I always wanted to play music but nobody really had it together then.
 They had psychedelic bands but that wasn't my thing."
 In this period, DeVille's interests ran to blues guitarists Muddy Waters, John Lee Hooker, and especially John Hammond.
 "I think I owe a lot about my look, my image on stage, and my vocal riffs to John Hammond.
 A lot of my musical stance is from John," Deville said.
 He credited Hammond's 1965 album So Many Roads with "changing my life."